RoDyGS: Robust Dynamic Gaussian Splatting for Casual Videos: Implementation Details

-We use the official implementation of 3D Gaussian Splatting (3DGS), with modifications to enable gradient computation over camera poses.
+\paragraph{Parameter Settings.} We use the official implementation of 3D Gaussian Splatting (3DGS), with modifications to enable gradient computation over camera poses.
 To avoid overfitting and stabilize the optimization process, we maintain the spherical harmonic (SH) coefficient degree of the Gaussians at 0.
 Afterward, we further optimize our model for 5000 steps, gradually increasing the SH coefficient degree every 1000 iterations, up to a maximum degree of 3.
 The weights assigned to each loss term during the optimization process are detailed in Table~\ref{tab:loss_weights}.
+Note that $\lambda_{\text{depth,g}}$ and $\lambda_{\text{depth,l}}$ are applied to Pearson depth loss calculated from the rendered global depth map and the local depth maps which are obtained by dividing the global depth map into local patches, respectively.

 We use a linear warm-up strategy for learning rates during the first 10\% of the total training steps, followed by cosine annealing for the rest of training steps.
 The peak learning rates are set to $1.0 \times 10^{-5}$ for camera rotation and $1.0 \times 10^{-6}$ for camera translation.